 TLTR: This blog provides information on contents of a pet insurance policy, cost, and resources for low- income pet owners.

 Pet insurance pays for a majority or part of your pet’s medical expenses, depending on the type of coverage you are opting for.
-According to American Pet Products, the United States spent $103.6 billion on their pets in 2020.
+The United States spent $103.6 billion on their pets in 2020.
 Veterinarian bills amount to a large part of pet expenses.
 Avoiding full payment on medical cost is financially beneficial for pet owners.

-Altogether, it makes sense to opt for insurance to cover the hefty costs of keeping a pet, so you can enjoy all the benefits of your furry companion worry-free.
+Altogether, it makes sense to opt for insurance to cover the hefty costs of keeping a pet, so that you enjoy all the benefits of your furry companion worry-free.

 How Does Pet Insurance Work?

 Once you have narrowed down on an insurance plan, the coverage will ask you for a series of personal information and information regarding your pet.
 The type of policy you choose should depend on details about your pet, your budget, along with your concerns including your living situation and a brief risk assessment.

 You should also note that most insurance policies work on reimbursement basis, so the insurance will refund what you have spent in, like medical bills.
 Lastly, choosing a carrier who have a lot of insured on their pet coverage pool will reduce your premiums.
 It’s always a good idea to ask the company how many pet insurance policies they are currently selling.

 Types of Pet Insurance Policy